josielbruk/manage-tests/README.md

      - `DB_IMAGE_NAME`: e.g., `pr-<number>-db`
      - `DB_NAME`, `DB_USER`, `DB_PASSWORD` (for database container)
      - `AZURE_RESOURCE_GROUP`, `AZURE_CONTAINERAPPS_ENV` (for deployment)
+     - `DB_HOST`:
+       - For local development, this defaults to `db` (Docker Compose service name).
+       - For cloud deployments (Azure Container Apps), set this to the FQDN of the Postgres container app (e.g., `db-pr-15.internal.salmonsmoke-730a9f0b.uksouth.azurecontainerapps.io`).
 5. **Open a Pull Request:**
    - The workflow will build and push Docker images named and tagged for the PR:
      - Frontend: `pr-<number>-app:<sha>`